theartcher/theartcher/README.md

 ### S6 - Advanced Software

 In my 6th semester I focussed on creating a complex, distributed software architectural system.
-I created 'Cockatoo', a Twitter/X clone.
-This offered me the opportunity to go into more technical topics such as creating a distributed system using various tooling.
-I started off with Docker, moved to Minikube, which then continued onward to Azure Kubernetes Services.
-In Azure I worked in registering my own application properly.
+I created 'Cockatoo', an X (rip Twitter) clone.
+This offered me the opportunity to go into more technical topics such as creating a distributed system using various tools.
+I started off simple with Docker, moved to Minikube, which then continued onward to Azure Kubernetes Services.
+In Azure I worked on registering my own application properly.
 This included creating a message bus, working with Azure Functions and getting all of that working in a full CI/CD using Github Actions.
 Code quality was validated using K6 for load tests, SonarCloud for static code analysis and Git Guardian for any outstanding Git related security issues.
 The distributed system is seperated into 5 repositories.

 \> [Semester organization](https://github.com/orgs/S6-AdvancedSoftware-Individual/repositories) </br>
 \> [Posts service](https://github.com/S6-AdvancedSoftware-Individual/post-service) </br>